penpot/penpot/README.md

 This will do the following:

-- Build the image if it is not done before.
+- Build the images if it is not done before.
-- Download all repositories if them are not downloaded previously.
+- Starts all the containers in the background.
-- Start a container with predefined tmux layout.
+- Attaches to the **devenv** container and executes the tmux session.
-- Start all needed processes such as gulp and figwheel.

 ### First steps with tmux ###